 So here’s my plan: I have already written a book in The Auntie Mame Files which needs to be revised.
 I’ve also written about 200K of The Great Way, which is the series name for my epic fantasy.
 Everything I’ve written so far has been aimed at publication through New York.
 Yeah, I know it’s possible (maybe not likely, but possible) to make more money by publishing books myself, but more money isn’t enough.
 I want more readers, too.

-If I Kickstart or self-publish a new novel, it will be one of those books, and it will be because mainstream publishers didn’t pick them up.
+If I Kickstart or self-publish a new novel, it will be one of those books.

 I won’t be returning to the Twenty Palaces setting until I’m honest-to-god successful.
 It’s only when I have, say, 100,000 eager readers buying my books that I’ll reintroduce 20P to see if the series can find new life.